-16. If action taken at stages 1 or 2 does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the student should make a formal written complaint to the Dean for Discipline.
+- 16. If action taken at stages 1 or 2 does not succeed in resolving the situation or would not be appropriate given the nature of the complaint, the student should make a formal written complaint to the Dean for Discipline.
 In some cases, it will be appropriate to proceed directly to this stage.
 In these cases, if the complainant has not already been offered appropriate support from a trained member of staff, this will happen at this stage.

-17. The complaint should normally be made as soon as possible after the event(s) to which it refers, or normally within one month of the completion of any resolution attempts made at stages 1 and 2.

-18. The complainant should set out as clearly and succinctly as possible:

-- a) The nature of the behaviour that they are concerned about; - b) The effect of this behaviour on them; and - c) Where possible, the resolution they are seeking.
+The Dean of Discipline will follow the Linacre College Non-Academic Misconduct Disciplinary Procedure (By-law 7) in response to a formal written complaint.
+The following information should be considered in conjunction with by-law 7 where the processes to be followed are described in full. - 17.
+The complaint should normally be made as soon as possible after the event(s) to which it refers, or normally within one month of the completion of any resolution attempts made at stages 1 and 2. - 18.
+The complainant should set out as clearly and succinctly as possible: - a) The nature of the behaviour that they are concerned about; - b) The effect of this behaviour on them; and - c) Where possible, the resolution they are seeking.